cheesycod/mewld/README.md

 # mewld

-Mewbot clusterer.
+A generic discord bot clusterer.
 Will be open source to help other large bot developers.

-Mewbot clusterer is rather generic and any bot should be able to adapt to it without any changes to ``mewld``
+Mewld clusterer is rather generic and any bot should be able to adapt to it without any changes to ``mewld``

 ## What is a cluster